seryalda/dawg/README.md

 ## Overview

-DAWG AC Relay Driver Board.
+DAWG RAILConnect (AC Relay Driver Board).
 This board is purpose-built to address a common need in electronics projects: providing a reliable AC relay driver.
-Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control multiple AC CONTACTORS or (DC voltage more than 12VDC) such as industrial DC Relay Switches.
+Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control multiple AC CONTACTORS or Industrial DC Relay Switches (of DC voltage more than 12VDC).

 📚 Check out the different board versions below: